 We have a joint interest in Logan Aluminum Inc. (Logan) with Tri-Arrows Aluminum Inc. (Tri-Arrows).
 Logan processes metal received from Novelis and Tri-Arrows and charges the respective partner a fee to cover expenses.
 Logan is thinly capitalized and relies on the regular reimbursement of costs and expenses by Novelis and Tri-Arrows to fund its operations.
 This reimbursement is considered a variable interest as it constitutes a form of financing the activities of Logan.
-Other than these contractually required reimbursements, we do not provide other material support to Logan.
-Logan's creditors do not have recourse to our general credit.
+As Logan is dependent upon the investors for ongoing capital to support the operations of the entity, Logan is a variable interest entity ("VIE").
+The entity that has a controlling financial interest in a VIE is referred to as the primary beneficiary and consolidates the VIE.
+An entity is deemed to have a controlling financial interest and is the primary beneficiary of a VIE if it has both the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and an obligation to absorb losses or the right to receive benefits that could potentially be significant to the VIE.
 We have the ability to make decisions regarding Logan's production operations.
 We also have the ability to take the majority share of production and associated costs.
 These facts qualify us as Logan's primary beneficiary and this entity is consolidated for all periods presented.
-All significant intercompany transactions and balances have been eliminated.